-This is probably the most serious teaser campaign, as requires a lot of your attention and efforts.
+This is probably the most serious teaser campaign, as it requires a lot of your attention and effort.
 Certainly, many companies may try it out.
-But commonly this type of emails is implemented by big corporations which produce gadgets and automobiles, like Samsung, Apple, Tesla, etc.
+But commonly this type of email is implemented by big corporations that produce gadgets and automobiles, like Samsung, Apple, Tesla, etc.

-In other words, those companies, whose products are supposed to be long awaited and are released seldomly — once a year or less.
-In fact, this type of teaser email campaign is very similar to product launch announcement campaign.
+In other words, those companies, whose products are supposed to be long-awaited and are released seldomly — once a year or less.
+In fact, this type of teaser email campaign is very similar to a product launch announcement campaign.
 However, here we do not reveal all the features at once, we do our best to “shed some mystery” on our product.

 Focus: well… the focus should definitely be on the product and on its unique cutting-edge features.
 Describe them piece by piece — do not reveal all features in one single email.